Theatre and Communication Arts

 COMM 057 DEBATE PRACTICUM (1 credit)

-Paracurricular version of course 157.
+Paracurricular version of COMM 157.
 May be repeated up to three times for credit over three different semesters.
+Graded Satisfactory/Unsatisfactory only.

 (EXPERIENTIAL LEARNING)